6 Simple Steps for Managing a Successful Work Project

 This first meeting should be spent setting out a top-level plan for your project – so what is it you want to achieve at the end of this?
 Collate a list of all the things you want to achieve.
 Discuss the criteria as well as budget and a timeline, so that you can ensure you’re all working from the same page to avoid confusion later down the line.
 Any miscommunication may cost you, so it’s key that you get it right.

-The second in our project management tips is planning.
+The second of our project management tips is about planning.
 Once you have discussed what your stakeholder’s needs are, it’s time to discuss how you achieve them.
 Start to prioritise the tasks and then use this new list to set goals and aims for your project.
 You’ll need to define the objectives you wish to accomplish as a result of the project – including any specific metrics or benefits.
-Use these to develop your project plan and note them down so that everyone in the team has visibility on these priorities.
+Use these to develop your project plan and note them down so that everyone in the team has visibility of these priorities.

 What are the specific tasks you are going to complete as part of this project?
 From anything as little as sending out a questionnaire to creating a detailed proposal, one of the top tips for first-time project managers is to identify the deliverables and the steps that are required.
 If you have this plan set in stone from the offset, you have a better chance of achieving your goals.
 Again, add these to your project plan in a clear format.